Rishiraamg/RESTful-Bookstore-API/README.md

 # Sample JSON for update book API

 # Application Testing in Postman
--Exported All endpoints from postman as JSON format located in the root directory of this application, simply take the file and import in your postman.
+- Exported All endpoints from postman as JSON format located in the root directory of this application, simply take the file and import in your postman.

 # Sample Postman Screen Shot